toshikwa/litellm-engineer/README.md

 Language: [English](./README.md) / [Japanese](./README-ja.md)

 > [!IMPORTANT]
-> Starting with v1.6.0, it is now possible to set tools for each agent.
-Agent prompts created in versions prior to v1.6.0 can still be used, but please note that you will need to set the tools available to each agent.
+> This repository is a fork of [Bedrock Engineer](https://github.com/aws-samples/bedrock-engineer) with the purpose of adding LiteLLM support.

-# 🧙 Bedrock Engineer
+# 🧙 Bedrock Engineer (with LiteLLM)

 Bedrock Engineer is Autonomous software development agent apps using [Amazon Bedrock](https://aws.amazon.com/bedrock/), capable of customize to create/edit files, execute commands, search the web, use knowledge base, use multi-agents, generative images and more.